LussacZheng/git-embed/README.md

 This program is distributed under the [MIT license](https://github.com/LussacZheng/git-embed/blob/master/LICENSE).

 **Notice:** The scripts of this repository is used to re-package the released binaries of [MinGit](https://github.com/git-for-windows/git).
-MinGit is distributed under the [GPLv2 license](https://github.com/git-for-windows/git/blob/master/COPYING).
+MinGit is released under the [GPLv2 license](https://github.com/git-for-windows/git/blob/master/COPYING).

 ## TODO

 The current project is just in a state where it can just simply work.

 - The exception handling is supposed to be improved.
+- Be able to build from a specified version of MinGit.
+- Make it became a command-line program.
 - ...